July 17, 2026

 A trafficking survivor returned to regularly attending church seeking safety — and instead faced an attempted retrafficking inside the church lobby.
 This investigation uncovers how predators walked into Stonebriar Community Church, how a survivor recognized the danger instantly, and how the institution meant to protect her ignored the warning signs.
 A sanctuary became a hunting ground — and her life was nearly stolen again.

-INVESTIGATIVE REPORT- “While Shepherds Watched: The Christmas Choir Performance Stonebriar Church Doesn’t Want to Explain”
+TRAFFICKED AT A CHURCH WHILE SHEPHERDS WATCHED: The Christmas Choir Performance Stonebriar Church Doesn’t Want to Explain

 A Stonebriar Church choir member had a trauma reaction during a 2018 Christmas service.
 Minutes earlier, she witnessed a child-trafficking incident in the church lobby.
 Instead of support, she was later dismissed for crying while singing and “ruining the video.”
 This investigation exposes what really happened that night, and why it appears that the church chose protecting their image over exposing the truth.